-How This Tiny European Country Got the World's World Drinking Problem
+How This Tiny European Country Got the World's Worst Drinking Problem

 The anonymity that is key to AA is especially important in Moldova, where stigma around alcoholism is strong.
 “I would lose my job if my boss knew,” says one young woman.
 The level of prejudice around women drinking is higher.
 Even though public health expert Penina says men and women drink equally, women are significantly outnumbered by men in rehab and AA groups.
 “It’s okay for men to go out drinking on their own, but you never see a woman do that.
 It’s not acceptable,” says Ivanova, who started going to meetings two years ago after struggling privately with alcoholism for 13 years.
 “My friends and parents didn’t know.
 I was ashamed.”

-But with only three AA groups and a total of 100 active members nationwide, the group’s reach is still small.
+AA appears to have been positively received by its Moldovan members but the program’s abstinence-based approach, followed by 2 million people worldwide, has faced criticism.
+With only three AA groups and a total of 100 active members across Moldova, the group’s reach is still small.
 Access to information about AA is needed to expand the group’s membership as well as reach younger people, the members say, many of whom found out about the network by word of mouth.
 “The biggest problem is that people only realize they’re alcoholics and find help very late.
 By then a lot of damage has been done to their health, relationships and jobs,” Ivanova adds.

 But in Moldova few know about AA.
 Ivanova, who runs the AA Moldova’s website and works on its 24-hour hotline, says that people are suspicious about the group.
 “They don’t believe in free services and are trying to find out what the catch is.
 Sometimes people think we’re a sect.”
 When she contacts newspapers, TV and radio stations asking them to advertize AA “no one responds,” she says.